 Whether it’s a landing page, flyer, brochure, business card or online ad, you need to always include your logo.
 That’s how you reinforce your branding for people – and while it doesn’t have to be the focal point of your page, it does need to be strategically placed so people know where they are and who’s talking to them.

-Feeling like these design changes are outside of your expertise?
-Not to worry, that’s where our creative team comes in!
-To see what we can do for you, get in touch today at firstname.lastname@example.org.
+Don’t have the magic touch when it comes to design?
+Not need to worry, that’s where our creative team comes in.
+To see what we can do for you, get in touch today at (336) 365-8559.